Foreign policy of the first Trump administration: North Korea

+Regarding the subsequent correspondence from Kim between April 2018 and August 2019, former national security adviser John Bolton believes the letters were written by someone in the "agitprop bureau" and not by Kim himself.

-In March 2018 a South Korean delegation to the White House gave Trump a message from Kim, suggesting a meeting between Kim and Trump.
-The South Koreans said Kim was willing to talk about his nuclear and missile programs.
-Trump immediately accepted the invitation to meet "at a place and time to be determined."
-On May 10 it was announced that the meeting would take place on June 12 in Singapore.
+On May 10, it was announced that the meeting would take place on June 12 in Singapore.
 As a gesture of good will, Kim freed three U.S. citizens being held in North Korean prisons.
 However, as the time neared, North Korean officials failed to meet with their American counterparts to plan the meeting.
-On May 24 Trump called off the meeting, citing what he perceived as "tremendous anger and open hostility" in North Korea's most recent statement.
+On May 24, Trump called off the meeting, citing what he perceived as "tremendous anger and open hostility" in North Korea's most recent statement.
 A few days later planning for the meeting was resumed.

 On June 12, 2018, after several rounds of preliminary staff-level meetings, Trump and Kim met at a hotel in Singapore.
 They talked one-on-one with only interpreters present, then had a working lunch along with staff and advisors.
 They signed a joint statement agreeing to new peaceful relations, security guarantees for North Korea, reaffirmation of North Korea's promise to work toward denuclearization of the Korean Peninsula, recovery of soldiers' remains, and follow-up negotiations between high-level officials.
 At a follow-up press conference, Trump announced that the U.S. will stop holding joint military exercises with South Korea, calling them "provocative".
 Immediately after the summit, Trump declared, "there is no longer a Nuclear Threat from North Korea."

 A January 2019 American intelligence community assessment found that North Korea was unlikely to relinquish its nuclear arsenal, directly contradicting a core tenet of Trump's stated foreign policy.

 In late February 2019, Trump met with Chairman Kim Jong-un at a summit in Hanoi for talks.
 On February 28, the White House announced that the summit was called off after negotiations with the North Koreans failed to reach an agreement.

 Following the 2019 G20 Osaka summit, Trump arranged for a meeting with Chairman Kim at the Korean Demilitarized Zone alongside South Korean President Moon Jae-in.
 The one-day trilateral summit at the DMZ was held on June 30, in which Trump became the first U.S. president to set foot on North Korean soil while in office.
 Trump and Kim also pledged to jump-start negotiations over North Korea's nuclear program after talks collapsed during the February 2019 Hanoi summit.
-Subsequent October 2019 talks in Stockholm quickly broke down in recriminations, with the DPRK accusing the United States of a "hostile policy."
+Subsequent October 2019 talks in Stockholm quickly broke down in recriminations, with the DPRK accusing the United States of a "hostile policy".
 There were no further known talks between the nations during the Trump presidency.
 By 2020, North Korea's nuclear arsenal had reportedly increased to levels far larger than it was prior to the 2018 Singapore summit.